29next/developer-docs/docs/apps/guides/fulfillment-service.md

 #### Step 1 - Customer's initiate the process by creating an order

 All orders start when the customer initiating the new order either on the checkout flow, Admin API, or a recurring Subscription.
-Orders contain multiple **Fulfillment Orders** with the products allocated across the Fulfillment Locations that have the products in stock.
+Orders contain multiple **Fulfillment Orders** with the products allocated to a [Fulfillment Location](#fulfillment-locations) that has the products in stock.
 A single order often contains multiple fulfillment orders, it's important to keep this in mind for your integration.

 #### Step 2 - Store creates a fulfillment request